Bhaikko/clox-compiler/data/clox_specifications.md

 # Clox Specifications

 ## Parsing technique used
-Operator precedence parsing is used
+Operator precedence (bottom up parser) parsing is used

 ## CLox Grammar
 ```